AUTOMATIC1111/stable-diffusion-webui/Installation-on-Apple-Silicon.md

 ## Automatic installation

-This script assumes you've installed the same dependencies as the other scripts (python, git, ...) - these can all be installed using [Homebrew](https://brew.sh/).
+First, you need to install the required dependencies using [Homebrew](https://brew.sh).

+`brew install cmake protobuf rust python git`

 The script can be downloaded from [here](https://github.com/dylancl/stable-diffusion-webui-mps/blob/master/setup_mac.sh), or follow the instructions below.